Locks of hair compose a symphony of genetic information on Beethoven

 "The DNA was really degraded," said study co-author Johannes Krause, director of the Max Planck Institute for Evolutionary Anthropology in Germany.

 "It was really hard to actually get enough DNA from such a sample to assemble a genome.
-We had to extract the DNA from more than 2 meters (7 feet) of hair from one of the locks, the so-called Stumpff Lock," Krause added.
+We had to extract the DNA from more than 2 metres of hair from one of the locks, the so-called Stumpff Lock," Krause added.

 The study did not pinpoint a cause for gastrointestinal issues Beethoven experienced, finding no predisposition, for example, to Crohn's disease or ulcerative colitis.